 - Fungal infections such as athlete’s foot or nail fungus can be avoided by adequately drying your feet, wearing clean, breathable socks, and wearing sandals in shared showers.

 Symptoms of a diabetic foot

 Loss of protective or pain sensations and tingling sensations are the most common symptoms of diabetic neuropathy.

-Reduced circulation can cause different coloration (red, blue, gray or white skin), red streaks, swelling, tingling or deformity, painless injury or minimal pain, changes in skin temperature (hot or cold).
+Reduced circulation can cause different coloration (red, blue, gray, or white skin), red streaks, swelling, tingling or deformity, painless injury or minimal pain, and changes in skin temperature (hot or cold).